theyluvpapa/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move is a script that moves all files biggining with an uppercase letter to the tmp/u directory 101-clean_emacs is a script that deletes all files ending with ~ 102-tree is a script that creates welcome/, welcome/to/, and welcom/to/school/ directories in the current directory
+100-lets_move is a script that moves all files biggining with an uppercase letter to the tmp/u directory 101-clean_emacs is a script that deletes all files ending with ~ 102-tree is a script that creates welcome/, welcome/to/, and welcom/to/school/ directories in the current directory 103-commas is a script that lists alll files and directories in the current directory, seperated by commas